roboticslab-uc3m/installation-guides/install-tensorflow.md

-# Install Tensorflow
+# Install TensorFlow

-We use Tensorflow as a Keras backend
+We use TensorFlow as a Keras backend

 Official page: [link](https://www.tensorflow.org/install/)

-## Dependencies for building Tensorflow
+## Dependencies for building TensorFlow
-To build Tensorflow (e.g. for GPU support) you'll need [Bazel](install-bazel.md).
+To build TensorFlow (e.g. for GPU support) you'll need [Bazel](install-bazel.md).

-## Install Tensorflow with GPU (Ubuntu 16.04)
+## Install TensorFlow with GPU (Ubuntu 16.04)

 This page is to track working setups and common pitfalls.
 It is not replacement for the official documentation, above.
 Before attempting GPU installation, check the official requirements on GPU (micro-architecture, etc), and go through all the official steps during the process, including the Post-installation Actions.